-Scientists, environmentalists, international organizations, regulators and other commentators recognize that global climate change has added, and will continue to add, to the unpredictability, frequency and severity of natural disasters (including hurricanes, tornadoes, freezes, other storms and fires) and other impacts in certain parts of the world.
-In response to this, a number of legal and regulatory measures as well as social initiatives have been introduced in an effort to reduce greenhouse gas emissions, which are considered to be one of the chief contributors to global climate change.
-Efforts to mitigate and adapt to a changing climate may affect technological preferences, regulatory policies, legal requirements, and market dynamics - creating what may be referred to as transition risks.
-Given the uncertainties that exist at this time, the Company cannot predict the impact that changing climate conditions, if any, will have on its results of operations or financial condition nor can the Company predict how transition risks arising from legal, regulatory and social responses to concerns about global climate change will impact the Company's business.
+Various scientists, environmentalists, international organizations, regulators and other commentators believe that global climate change has added, and will continue to add, to the unpredictability, frequency and severity of natural disasters (including hurricanes, tornadoes, freezes, other storms and fires) in certain parts of the world.
+In response to this belief, a number of legal and regulatory measures as well as social initiatives have been introduced in an effort to reduce greenhouse gas and other carbon emissions, which some believe may be chief contributors to global climate change.
+The Company cannot predict the impact that changing climate conditions, if any, will have on its results of operations or financial condition.
+Moreover, the Company cannot predict how legal, regulatory and social responses to concerns about global climate change will impact the Company's business.

-Discontinuance of the London Inter-Bank Offered Rate ("LIBOR") may adversely affect the value of certain derivatives and floating rate securities we hold and floating rate securities we have issued, and any other assets or liabilities whose value may be tied to LIBOR.
+A change in or replacement of the London Inter-Bank Offered Rate ("LIBOR") may adversely affect the value of certain derivatives and floating rate securities we hold and floating rate securities we have issued, and any other assets or liabilities whose value may be tied to LIBOR.